1. Home

 *Research carried out by One Poll on behalf of Confused.com of 2,000 UK adults who travel for leisure.
 Conducted between 15 October and 21 October 2024.

-Keep in mind—these taxes are usually legally enforceable.
-This means that, if you refuse to pay, your accommodation might not let you stay.
+Just remember that these taxes are legally enforceable.
+So if you refuse to pay, your accommodation could refuse to let you stay.

 Plenty of places charge a tourist tax.
 So, it's worth checking in the run-up to your trip to steer clear from hidden costs.